My favorite pet rooster has suddenly started attacking me and becoming aggressive--why is he doing this and what should I do?

 Roosters can sometimes be a bit aggressive!
 One important thing to remember is that they see themselves as the protectors of "their" hens, so they may not take kindly to anything that scares the girls or causes them to squawk.
 Also, they are geared to be looking for danger from above (like hawks!), so sometimes even carrying a feed bag on your shoulder can cause them to think something is wrong!For the most part, roosters are wonderful to have around.
 I love their beautiful voices, and it's a relief to know he will try to protect the girls when I am not outside watching.
 (My rooster has saved his ladies from hawks several times!)
 However, they can also be problematic, if you're not sure how to deal with some of their behaviors.

-Many roosters will go through a period at about five or six months old where they suddenly become more aggressive. this is because they are reaching sexual maturity, and they suddenly have new hormones racing through their bodies.
-They settle down to normal after a few months, though.
+Many roosters will go through a period at about five or six months old where they suddenly become more aggressive.
+This is because they are reaching sexual maturity, and they suddenly have new hormones racing through their bodies, and begin crowing, among other things!
+(If the crowing is bothering your neighbors, consider the no-crow rooster collar.)
+Roosters will settle down somewhat after a few months, because they'll have grown more used to the hormonal rush!
 One thing that has worked for me in the past when dealing with a cranky rooster is to carefully pick him up and carry him around with me while I do some "chicken chores."
 For example, I will hold him while I refill the feeder or check for eggs and so forth.
 Carry him around, holding him firmly but without hurting him at all.
 He may struggle a bit at first, but then he realizes he is in no danger and that you are in control.

 The idea is to place yourself at the top of the pecking order without engaging in aggressive "chicken" behaviors like fighting, stamping at him or kicking.
 If you kick him or stamp at him, not only is this mean, but he will interpret your behavior as a challenge: you are suddenly "fightable;" you might always have some problems with aggression from him.
 On the other hand, a rooster is not geared to react aggressively to being carried around comfortably but firmly in a non-threatening way.
 He will realize that you are a creature at the top of the pecking order, but one that it does no good to challenge.